-Recorded in the summer of 1991 on a small Fostex 4-track, this seven song album was the first official collaboration of David Perrigan on lead/rhythm guitar and me on keyboard and as lead vocalist since the demise of our previous band, Fable.
+Recorded in the summer of 1991 on a small Fostex 4-track, this seven-song album was the first official collaboration of David Perrigan on lead/rhythm guitar and me on the keyboard and as lead vocalist since the demise of our previous band, Fable.

 It was the tail end of the (New) New Day stint when Dave and I got our musical juices flowing again as collaborators.
 The experience was thoroughly creative and productive.
 As the (New) New Day chapter was coming to a close, Dave had revealed to me that he had been experiencing a personal reawakening spiritually.
 He expressed that if he were to ever find himself involved in another musical project, that it would have to be a Christian-focused endeavor.
 Though I was not a Christian at the time, I was open to the idea.

-As Dave had been sharing his faith with me, a small revival was exploding at the church he was attending.
-Through Dave extending an invitation to me, I began attending the same church, and I would ultimately go on to give my life to Christ and become a Christian.
-It were primarily these events that would lay the foundation for the spiritual overtones found in the album Holy Ghost Stories.
+As Dave had been sharing his faith with me a small revival was exploding at the church he was attending.
+Through Dave extending an invitation to me, I began attending the same church and I would ultimately go on to give my life to Christ and become a Christian.
+It was primarily these events that would lay the foundation for the spiritual undertones found in the album Holy Ghost Stories.

 New Jerusalem’s debut album would be titled Holy Ghost Stories.
 Our first collaborative effort would be the opening song “Video Messiah”.
 Built largely around a marimba sequence and thick, warm pads, I crafted the arrangement and chord progression that would become the song’s signature sound.
 The song’s chorus melody and concept would be Dave’s contribution.

 The subject matter of the song was the exploitation of Christians through unethical TV evangelists looking to make a quick buck and those who come as false prophets proclaiming a false gospel.
 The song’s strong message, dynamic chorus, and powerful lyrics would prove to be a standard for the rest of the album’s collaborations.